aristanetworks/ansible-cvp/tests/README.md

   - Should be run at anytime by developers or CI

 - **System**: test to run module backend component and which requires CV connection: `tests/system`
-  - Testing based on Cloudvision API
+  - Testing based on CloudVision API
   - Validate full integration with module inputs
   - Close to ansible module execution
   - Can be run as soon as you have access to test environment.